dam-pav/BC-Dev-Toolset/README.md

 git rm BC-Dev-Toolset -r -f
 ```

 in order to remove the folder and the containing files from git.
-This doesn't delete the files, just the tracking.
 Also, you might also need to run

 ```
 git rm */launch.json --cached
 ```

 to remove the files from git.
+Beware, this actually deletes the files from the current branch, not just the tracking.
 You will need to commit these changes.

 ### *repository*.code-workspace